SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 San Francisco Rental Car: SFO Tips

-To ensure the vehicle you want is available, I always recommend booking in advance.
+I always recommend booking in advance to ensure that you get excatly the vehicle you want for your trip here.
 This simplifies the process once you arrive and also allows you to get the right one at the best price possible.

 Once you arrive at SFO, you'll want to find the signs for the AirTrain Blue Line Train.
 This is the train that will take you over to the SFO Rental Center.
 This train also runs 24 hours a day, so you can always easily reach it.

-This is the only San Francisco rental car places that is open 24-hours a day.
-If you plan to rent a car and need to return it at an off hour, then make sure to rent your car from SFO.
+This is the only rental car place in San Francisco that is open 24 hours a day.
+If you plan to rent a car and need to return it at an off-hour, then make sure to rent your car from SFO.

 >> More tips to get from SFO to Union Square